as4184/Celltaminate/docs/reference_data.md

 # Reference data

-Celltaminate uses a processed reference background derived from sterile human cell-line sequencing experiments.
-The source resource contains 2,491 sterile experiments, and the processed reference table used by the current implementation contains 1,040 unique sample identifiers.
+Celltaminate uses a reference background dataset derived from sterile human cell-line sequencing experiments that contains 1,040 unique sample identifiers.
+This dataset is the same that we used in SAHMI (https://github.com/sjdlabgroup/SAHMI)

-The expected columns are:
+Format of the reference dataset file:

 ```text
 sample	rank	taxid	name	reads	min	uniq	rpm	rpmm